Sustainsys/Saml2/doc/Configuration.md

 ####`cacheDuration` Attribute
 *Optional attribute of the [`<metadata>`](#metadata-element) element.*

-Optional attribute that describes for how long in anyone may cache the metadata presented by the service provider.
+Optional attribute that describes for how long in anyone should cache the metadata presented by the service provider before trying to fetch a new copy.
 Defaults to one hour.
+Examples of valid format strings:

+* 1 day, 2 hours: `1.2:00:00`.
+* 42 seconds: `0:00:42`.

+####`validDuration` Attribute
+*Optional attribute of the [`<metadata>`](#metadata-element) element.*

+Optional attribute that sets the maximum time that anyone may cache the generated metadata. if cacheDuration is specified, the remote party should try to reload metadata after that time.
+If that refresh fails, validDuration determines for how long the old metadata may be used before it must be discarded.

+In the metadata, the time is exposed as an absolute validUntil date and time.
+That absolute time is calculated on metadata generation by adding the configured validDuration to the current time.
 Examples of valid format strings:

 * 1 day, 2 hours: `1.2:00:00`.
 * 42 seconds: `0:00:42`.